Eduardo D. Rodriguez: Career

-After completing his postgraduate training, Rodriguez returned to Baltimore, MD.
-Intending to help wounded soldiers, the United States Department of Defense expressed interest in funding studies in facial transplantation.
+After completing his postgraduate training, Rodriguez returned to Baltimore, intending to help wounded soldiers.
+The U.S. Department of Defense expressed interest in funding studies in facial transplantation.
 Rodriguez used a large animal model to establish a proof of concept for facial transplantation as part of an Office of Naval Research Grant that aimed to provide technical support for clinical trials in humans.

 In March 2012, he led a team of approximately 150 medical experts to perform what was called the "most extensive face transplant" at the time, a procedure that required 36 hours in the operating room.
 The recipient was 37-year-old Richard Norris, who had suffered a facial gunshot injury in 1997.
 The transplant included the skin of the donor’s entire face and anterior neck, the upper and lower jaws, teeth, and tongue.
 In 2013, Rodriguez was named the inaugural Paul N. Manson, MD Distinguished Professor in Plastic and Reconstructive Surgery.